EllieJ87/RandomQuoteMachine/README.md

 [Google Fonts](https://fonts.google.com)

--	Google fonts was used into the HTML which is used on all pages throughout the project
+-	Google fonts was used into the HTML which is used throughout this project

 [HTML5](https://en.wikipedia.org/wiki/HTML5)